-Eligibility Requirements for Community Impact Cash Grants
+Eligibility Requirements for Silicon Valley Impact Cash Grants

 - Organizations within the United States (U.S.) must be recognized by the Internal Revenue Service (IRS) as tax-exempt under Internal Revenue Code Section 501(c)(3) and classified by the IRS as a public charity.